 Frequent travellers are used to things going wrong – these bad experiences can be used to develop strategies to ease the pain of future travel calamities.

-This is the story of a recent return flight experience we had on a holiday to India (which was a wonderful adventure)
+This is the story of a flight experience we had on a holiday to India (which was a wonderful adventure)

-Our journey to India had started well with a smooth check in process at San Francisco Airport.
-The main worry we had was around issues with ours visas, but we sailed through without a problem.
-I am not sure why I had worried about us getting aboard when I saw the items that some of our fellow travelers were trying to check onto the flight; including one of the largest TVs I had ever seen.
+Our journey to India had started well with a smooth check-in process at San Francisco Airport.
+The main worry we had was around issues with our visas, but we sailed through without a problem.
+I am not sure why I had worried about us getting aboard when I saw the items that some of our fellow travellers were trying to check on to the flight; including one of the largest TVs I had ever seen.
 Having seen the way cargo is handled I am not sure I would trust a few layers of cardboard to protect my very expensive purchase!